360ls/360ls/_requirements/interfaces.md

 - In this screen, the officer can browse past recordings and play them back.
 - We decided to replace the share button with a flag button that will mark a recording as important.

+# Web App

+## Live Streaming View
+{% include image.html url="../images/web-dashboard.PNG" caption="" max_width="300px" %}

+- The left side will show a preview of all the live streams coming in.
+- The right side will show the video of the currently selected stream.
+- User will be able to pan around the video.

+## DVR Screen
+{% include image.html url="../images/web-dvr.PNG" caption="" max_width="300px" %}

+- There will be a search bar at the top that can be used to filter the recordings.
+- Clicking on the column titles will sort the list by that field.
+- The right side will show the current video that is being viewed.